iamrasheeq/NSU-Routine/README.md

 # NSU Routine
-Simple Routine bulder for NSU students.
+Simple Routine builder for NSU students.

 ## Before You Dig
 install **tabulate** library for python.
 You can do it using **pip**.